MicrosoftDocs/visualstudio-docs/docs/install/update-servicing-baseline.md

 When an update for a servicing baseline is available, fixed-version bootstrapper files are made available for the servicing update at [My.VisualStudio.com](https://my.visualstudio.com/Downloads?q=visual%20studio%202019%20version%2016.0).

-For administrators deploying via network layout install, the administrator will want to update the [layout location](update-a-network-installation-of-visual-studio.md).
+For administrators who deploy by using a network layout install, the administrator should update the [layout location](update-a-network-installation-of-visual-studio.md).
 Clients that installed from the location will receive update notifications.
-If the update needs to be deployed to clients, follow [these instructions](update-a-network-installation-of-visual-studio.md#how-to-deploy-an-update-to-client-machines).
-When modifying the 'response.json' for an update, do not add additional workloads, components, or languages.
+If the update must be deployed to clients, follow [these instructions](update-a-network-installation-of-visual-studio.md#how-to-deploy-an-update-to-client-machines).
+When you modify the 'response.json' for an update, do not add additional workloads, components, or languages.
 Managing these settings must be done as a 'modify' deployment after the product has been updated.

 For an internet-based installation, run the new fixed version bootstrapper with the `--channelUri` parameter pointing to a non-existent channel manifest on the client.
 If the update is deployed in quiet or passive mode, use two separate commands: